mjskay/when-ish-is-my-bus/README.md

 * [survey-analysis.md](survey-analysis.md): A description of the analyses from our paper using R code and associated output.
 * [quantile-dotplots.md](quantile-dotplots.md): A description of how to generate quantile dotplots.
+* [bus-model.md](bus-model.md): An example of the type of model used to generate probabilistic predictions of bus arrival times for the survey
 * [data/survey.csv](data/survey.csv): The survey data.
 * [R/](R/): Additional R files for the analysis (referred to in context in the documents above).